Assessing the Business Process Modeling Competences of Large Language Models: Related Work

 \subsection{LLM Benchmarks}

 The rapid advancement of LLMs has led to significant progress across many different tasks and domains.
-To systematically evaluate these models’ capabilities, a plethora of benchmarks have been proposed — each designed to target different linguistic, reasoning, and domain-specific challenges.
-One prominent example is LiveBench \cite{livebench}, which evaluates LLMs in 21 diverse tasks across 7 domains, like math, coding, or reasoning.
+To systematically evaluate these LLMs’ capabilities, a plethora of benchmarks have been proposed — each designed to target different linguistic, reasoning, and domain-specific challenges.
+One prominent example is LiveBench \cite{livebench}, which evaluates LLMs across 21 diverse tasks in 7 domains, such as math, coding, and reasoning.
 The LLMs' performance is evaluated based on their responses to an extensive set of over 1000 questions, which are continually updated to reflect new information and challenges.
 The LLM-generated answers are evaluated against an objective ground truth, which serves as the basis for computing the LLM's score.
 The format of the answers and the scoring methodology are tailored to the specific domain being assessed.

 However, the diversity and specialization of LLM benchmarks have also revealed gaps in coverage for certain domains, such as BPM, where the unique requirements and complexities demand tailored evaluation metrics and datasets.
-Recognizing this, there has been a growing effort within the research community to establish dedicated benchmarks for BPM-related tasks.
+Recognizing this, the research community has been making increasing efforts to establish dedicated benchmarks for BPM-related tasks.